Natural Vocal Variety: The Roles You Say

 - Observe yourself and others in those roles, and practice hearing and using the subtle differences that communicate so loudly to others as the different personalities you are.

-More resources on the roles you play, what they say about you, and how to use them for greater impact:
+More resources on the roles you play, what they say about you, and how to use them for more significant impact: